natestemen/cultvoucher/README.md

 These are done in [`build.yaml`](./.github/workflows/build.yaml) and [`remind.yaml`](./.github/workflows/remind.yaml) respectively.
 They have saved me a lot of `ssh`-ing which if I can avoid, I will.

+I've also written a script [`gif.sh`](./gif.sh) to generate the following gif using the git history.

 ## A brief history

 ![an animated history of this CV](./anim.gif)